datapastry/datapastry.github.io/_posts/2019-11-04-why-i-dont-use-jupyter-notebooks-and-you-shouldnt-either.md

 Why I don't use Jupyter notebooks and you shouldn't either
 ==========================================================

+> I don't like Notebooks
+<p style="text-align: right; margin-top: -1.3em">– Joel Grus</p>

+> Notebooks are the junk food of programming environments — addictive
+> and easy to consume, but if you eat it all the time you’ll end up
+> morbidly obese.
+<p style="text-align: right; margin-top: -1.3em">– Iskander Yusof</p>

 Jupyter notebooks are pretty much the first tool a data scientist pulls off the shelf when approaching a new problem.
 And with good reason.
 There's nothing like the immediate feedback you get when you